0x4007/module-rewards/docs/module-template.md

    * 2. Extract necessary data from the event
    * 3. Process the data
    * 4. Return updated results
-   *
-   * @param event The CloudEvent to process
-   * @param result The current result object from previous modules
+   */
-   * @returns Updated result with this module's contributions */ async transform(event: CloudEvent, result: Record<string, any>): Promise<Record<string, any>> {
+  async transform(event: CloudEvent, result: Record<string, any>): Promise<Record<string, any>> {
     // Check if we should skip processing